JexieWren/hire-wordpress-san-jose/wordpress-and-angular-with-pre-rendered-apps.md

-# Implementing Angular Universal for WordPress with Pre-Rendering
+# WordPress and Angular with Pre-Rendered Apps

 In today's digital landscape, websites consistently demand peak performance alongside high-quality content to engage users.
 While WordPress offers exceptional flexibility as a content management system, managing vast amounts of dynamic data on the server-side poses challenges in scalability.